-The Eurostar hub of Lille by the Belgian border is home to one of the most successful French clubs in recent years – and a new stadium, set for Euro 2016.
+The Eurostar hub of Lille by the Belgian border is home to one of the most successful French clubs in recent years – and a sleek, contemporary stadium, a host venue for Euro 2016.

-Finishing ahead of Marseille, Lyon and St-Étienne, 2011 title-winners LOSC Lille were back in the Champions League in 2014-15, albeit briefly, with home games being played at the futuristic Stade Pierre-Mauroy, opened in 2012.
+Finishing ahead of Lyon, Marseille and St-Étienne in 2018-19, 2011 title-winners LOSC Lille qualified for the Champions League for the first time in five years.
+Home games are played at the futuristic Stade Pierre-Mauroy, opened in 2012.

 Olympique Lillois were formed in 1902, based at the Café Bellevue on Lille’s main square and playing at the Stade Victor-Boucquey on avenue de Dunkerque.

 Under the helm of secretary and later president of the club and regional league Henri Jooris, Lille headed the thriving football scene of north-east France before and after World War I.